Overview

 EE 6120.
 Stochastic Processes.
 3 Credits.

 Probability theory, random variables and stochastic processes.
 Response of linear systems to random inputs.
 Applications in engineering.
-Prerequisites: EE 3150 or ME 2120; STAT 2510 or STAT 2430.
+Prerequisites: Graduate student in CEMS or Instructor permission.

 EE 6130.
 Convex Optimization.
 3 Credits.